What is a Notice to Appear?

 Notice to Appear

 A Notice to Appear may look like a ticket or citation, but it has the same effect as if you were handcuffed and taken to jail.
 Being issued a Notice to Appear often gives a false sense of security that the case isn't that serious, but if you have been issued a notice to appear, you are facing the same potential consequences as if you had been arrested.
-Call us to discuss your Notice to Appear.
+Call the experienced Jacksonville Criminal Defense Attorneys of Lasnetski Gihon Law today to discuss your Notice to Appear.
+We will discuss your options, potential diversion programs, driver's license issues, evidence or lack thereof, possible defenses, and otherwise answer your questions during a free phone or in-person consultation.

 A "Notice to Appear" is defined in Florida Rule of Criminal Procedure 3.125: